 EKC is a highly contagious infectious disease which occurs worldwide sporadically and epidemically.
 It is considered a major health problem in many countries.
 The scientific research work was performed by Professor Göran Wadell MD, PhD, Professor Niklas Arnberg PhD, and others at the University of Umeå in Sweden.
 Together with scientists at the Department of Chemistry, University of Lund, Professor Olov Sterner and Professor Ulf Ellervik and co-workers developed several new candidates which have been tested with positive results.
 One candidate drug candidate was chosen for further development – APD-209.
 The product is topical pharmaceutical product preventing EKC-causing adenoviruses from binding to the receptors in the human eye.
 The adenoviruses are aggregated and inhibited from binding to and infecting human corneal cells.

 The goal is to develop a topical antiviral pharmaceutical product for treatment and potential use for prevention of adenoviral conjunctivitis, Epidemic keratoconjunctivitis (EKC).
 Our drug candidate APD-209 Eyedrops was concluded to be safe and well tolerated in several pre-clinical toxicity studies and a Phase I clinical study also showed that the product is safe and well tolerated.
-A multi-center randomised double-masked placebo-controlled phase II clinical study in EKC patients is currently ongoing.
-Results from phase II clinical study are expected in 2016.
+A multi-center randomised double-masked placebo-controlled phase II clinical study in EKC patients has been completed.